robinerd123/ObjN64Convert/README.md

 ### Pros.

 * First release.
-* This program is not currently finished and in it's current state can only convert models with maximum 32 verticles.

 ### Cons.

-* Pretty much nothing works
+* Pretty much nothing works and can only convert models with maximum 32 verticles.